-Each year we put the spotlight on one of the twelve different Pinot Noir clones grown at Domaine Carneros by bottling separately.
+Each year we put the spotlight on one of the sixteen different Pinot Noir clones grown at Domaine Carneros by bottling it separately.
 We first bottled the Pommard clone (aka UCD 5) separately in 2009, and since then we have kept our eye on this consistent performer.

 |$59||Bottle||QTY||Add To Cart|

 The 2015 growing season offered an ideal match for this early ripening clone.
 The cool season allowed a pick date of August 16th.
 This single block wine was handled in a straightforward manner, with a traditional Burgundian-style open top fermentation and native yeast ferment that allowed the delicate nature of the Pommard fruit its full and unadorned expression.